Xilinx/XRT/src/runtime_src/doc/toc/xma_19.2.rst

 Buffer Creation: ``xma_plg_buffer_alloc``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In **19.1**, the buffer creation process was complex.
+In legacy XMA, the buffer creation process was complex.
 It was needed to specify all buffer properties such as buffer size, physical address, handle when creating the buffer.

-In **19.2**, the buffer creation process is simplified
+In current XMA, the buffer creation process is simplified

    - A new type ``XmaBufferObj`` is introduced
    - Function ``xma_plg_buffer_alloc`` is changed